myspace hit counters

 He is the master of tongue-twisting, mind-boggling alternative poetry.
 Over the last ten years you could have caught his dynamic performances almost anywhere: Glastonbury Festival Jazz Stage, The Barbican, Ronnie Scott’s, Hamleys Toy Shop, even Battersea Dog’s Home

-Steve's first novel for young adults, Blood Donors, has been accepted for publication by Walker Books for 2013.
+Steve's first novel for young adults, Blood Donors, has been published by Walker Books for 2013.
 This is in the same style as his story in the anthology 'How To Be A Boy', available from Walker Books

 Steve rap-funks for everyone from primary schools to May Day anarchists, successfully combining radical poetry for adult audiences with primary school work, and with excluded pupils.
 He is a 2009-2010 Associate Artist for Lit Up, and is presently a children’s writer-in-residence for Bexley Playbuilders scheme.